-A recent survey found a massive two thirds of parents are considering investing in buy-to-let Bolton student houses to assist their child through university as fees and costs of living become more and more daunting.
+A recent survey found a massive two thirds of parents are considering investing in buy-to-let student properties in Liverpool to assist their child through university as fees and costs of living become more and more daunting.

 The rising price of rent as well as high fees is making university a harder and harder prospect for many students who can often struggle to make ends meet with just their maintenance loan and a part time job.

 The online mortgage broker Trussle found 66% of parents believe helping their child via purchasing a buy-to-let student property was a smart idea.